drug-design/course/docs/chapters/molecular-graphics.md

 ### Commercially Available Molecular Kits

-Hand-held commercial models have the advantage of being concrete objects that can be manipulated and provide a physical "feeling" of their actual geometrical features.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/commercially-available-molecular-kits-7c9c21d1'><i class='fa fa-play' aria-hidden='true'></i></button>Hand-held commercial models have the advantage of being concrete objects that can be manipulated and provide a physical "feeling" of their actual geometrical features.
 It is not possible to construct on a routine basis proteins, neither is it easy to introduce a molecule in its active site or to superimpose together two or three proteins or two or three small molecules.
 Molecular graphic software programs offer great flexibility and include the visualization of color-coded properties that are associated to the different structural fragments.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer